 Showing these pictures is like showing you a picture of myself when I first get out of bed…not pretty!

 There are two main pushes in the garden for me: Fall and Spring.
 It’s fall that I’d like to speak about now.
-Preparing your garden for winter is like getting a child ready for bed; you make sure they are bathed, teeth brushed, pajamas on, and then the bedtime story and off to sleep.
+Preparing your garden for winter is like getting a child ready for bed.
+You make sure they are bathed, teeth brushed, pajamas on, and then the bedtime story and off to sleep.
 In the morning the hope is that they are refreshed and ready for the day.
-With the garden, there are many perennials who have blossomed and shined, and now have dried stalks and bases that need cutting back.
+With the garden, there are many perennials that have blossomed and shined, and now have dried stalks and bases that need cutting back.
 Ornamental grasses will need hair cuts as well (make sure they are all straw-colored before you cut).
-After you do the major pruning and cleaning (roses will wait until January for their cutting), I usually prune back shrubs that have gotten too big.
-Next I deal with the weeds, and when everything is clean and cut, I spread mulch, in this case I’m using the leaves that have fallen that I have shredded, to blanket them, and tuck everything in for a winter’s sleep.
+After you do the major pruning and cleaning (roses will wait until January for their cutting), I usually prune back shrubs that have grown too big.
+Next I deal with the weeds.
+When everything is clean and cut, I spread mulch, and here I’m using the leaves that have fallen that I have shredded, to blanket the beds, and tuck everything in for a winter’s sleep.
 I know that by taking care of the garden like this, it will awaken again in the spring happy and healthy!

 Many years ago I created a list of the plants that I use most often in my landscape designs.
 When I design a landscape, I need to make sure that the plants I choose will thrive in our climate and region.
 Some of the plants on this list would not be considered ‘drought tolerant’, and yet they survive with the heat and cold and thrive on a drip irrigation system.
 I use combinations of these plants over and over again, creating a bold, textured, sustainable palate.